itsluap/books/the_wrong_answer/chapters/chapter-07-the-ministry-responds.md

 15) The truth fits inside a sentence if you hold it a certain way.

-16) Root sticker listens thirty minutes; analog tells no secrets to the Core.
+16) Roots recorder listens thirty minutes; analog tells no secrets to the Core.

 Outside, the city performed normal.
 Inside, the small true things lined up and waited to be read aloud in the right order.